christianhelle/curlgenerator/docs/MIGRATION-SUMMARY.md

 ## Overview

 This repository has been completely rewritten from .NET to Rust.
-The .NET implementation has been archived but remains accessible for users who require .NET-specific features.
+The .NET implementation has been moved to a separate repository for independent maintenance.

+> **📦 .NET Version Repository**
+>
+> The .NET implementation is now maintained at: https://github.com/christianhelle/curlgenerator-dotnet

 ## What Happened

 ### 1. Code Migration

 - ✅ All Rust source code copied from `../curlgenerator-rs`
-- ✅ .NET source code moved to `dotnet-archived/` folder
+- ✅ .NET source code moved to https://github.com/christianhelle/curlgenerator-dotnet
 - ✅ GitHub workflows updated for Rust CI/CD
 - ✅ Build system changed from .NET SDK to Cargo
 - ✅ Tests directory updated with Rust test fixtures